dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the client-hoplimit.
 Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT, or because that data was not stored?

-The parameters in the file preamble therefore include mandatory storage parameters.
+The block parameters in the file preamble therefore include mandatory storage parameters.
 These contain hints specifying whether writer of the file recorded each data item if present.
 An application can use these to quickly determine whether the input data is rich enough for